pajtai/install-deep/README.md

 # install-deep

-Recursively npm install all package.json. outside node_modules.
-Will not run npm install on the root pacakge.json.
+Recursively npm install all package.json outside node_modules.
+Will not run npm install on the root package.json.

-This is useful of you structure your app as smaller modules, following something similar to [this](https://strongloop.com/strongblog/modular-node-js-express/).
+This is useful if you structure your app as smaller modularized bits of code, following something similar to [this](https://strongloop.com/strongblog/modular-node-js-express/).
 That post has a script in it, but it assumes you only go one level deep.